 However, Josh Levy argues that this may not be as virtuous an endeavor as everyone is led to believe.
 In the aforementioned article in Wired, Levy argues that Internet.org “sets Facebook up to serve as a quasi-internet service provider—except that unlike a local or national telco, all web traffic will be routed through Facebook’s servers.”
 Despite the fact that they are supposedly for net neutrality, the people who end up trying to connect to Facebook’s “Internet solution” will be sending their information and requests straight through Facebook’s servers like a coffee filter.
 Except in this case, the filter has holes so tiny that even water struggles to pass through.

 To make matters worse, Internet.org will not allow participating sites to use SSL, TLS, or HTTPS at the moment.
-In yesterday’s Facebook news release, under “technical specifications,” it says that “websites must be built to be optimized for browsing on both feature and smartphones and in limited bandwidth scenarios…in addition, websites must be properly integrated with Internet.org to allow zero rating and therefore can’t require JavaScript or SSL/TLS/HTTPS and must meet these technical guidelines.”
+In yesterday’s Facebook news release [This link is not available], under “technical specifications,” it says that “websites must be built to be optimized for browsing on both feature and smartphones and in limited bandwidth scenarios…in addition, websites must be properly integrated with Internet.org to allow zero rating and therefore can’t require JavaScript or SSL/TLS/HTTPS and must meet these technical guidelines.”

 This may not seem like a big deal for those who are just casual Internet users, but a service that doesn’t utilize proper security measures for its users is not a service I’d EVER want to be a part of (not that Internet.org’s target audience has much of a choice…and if you skim through my past DigA posts, you’d know how big of a proponent I am for privacy, Internet security, and general tech literacy).
 SSL and TLS provide crucial stability to our day-to-day lives, working behind-the-scenes to allow users to transit private information confidently as well as providing cryptographic security measures to protect one’s info (you may see SSL and TLS firsthand when you see a little green padlock in the address bar for safe/secure websites).
 Add in the fact that everything’s being routed through Facebook’s servers, and you have a scenario that makes new users very vulnerable.